elidom/home/_posts/2026-08-11-starting-postdoc.md

 During the next three years, I will lead a research project investigating why we find conversation rewarding and how we connect with others.
 I'll be using fMRI hyperscanning, where we scan two people's brains at once during a live, unscripted interaction, to study how interlocutors' reward-related brain activity coordinates and leads to social connection over time.

+This is exactly the research I want to do, and I feel incredibly lucky to be starting it alongside such an inspiring team, in a place this intellectually alive.